zephir-lang/zephir-docs/en/oop.md

 ### Class Modifiers
 The following class modifiers are supported:

-*Final*: If a class has this modifier it cannot be extended:
+`final`: If a class has this modifier it cannot be extended:

     namespace Test;